Eternal Inflation and Swampland Conjectures: Eternal Inflation

 The eternal inflation occurs in a variety of set-ups, and they can be broadly classified into three categories; old inflation, hilltop inflation, and chaotic inflation.
 The old inflation is a classic example of eternal inflation.
 It takes place in a false vacuum, which collapses into one of the lower-energy vacua through tunneling and bubble formation, which is followed by slow-roll inflation.
 Inside such a bubble, the inflaton energy is transferred to a hot dense plasma after the slow-roll inflation ends.
 A collection of those bubble regions form pocket universes.
 The entire Universe, on the other hand, continues to inflate, populating an infinite number of the pocket universes.
 Our observable Universe is contained in one of the pocket universes.

 If the fundamental theory has a large number of the false vacua (e.g.~the string landscape~\cite{Susskind:2003kw}) with each having different values of the coupling constants and the cosmological constant~\cite{Linde:1993nz,Linde:1993xx, GarciaBellido:1993wn,Tegmark:2004qd}, an apparently contrived fine-tuning of the parameters may be explained by anthropic arguments.
-The eternal inflation plays a crucial role to populate various vacua in the landscape.
+The eternal inflation plays a crucial role in populating various vacua in the landscape.

 The eternal hilltop or chaotic inflation takes place when quantum fluctuations of the inflaton dominate over its classical motion.
-In the case of eternal hilltop inflation~\cite{1983veu..conf..251S,Vilenkin:1983xq}, it occurs in the vicinity of the local maximum of the potential where the classical motion vanishes, while in the case of eternal chaotic inflation~\cite{Linde:1986fc,Linde:1986fd,Goncharov:1987ir} , it occurs at large-field values where the quantum fluctuation becomes significant.
-In either case, once the eternal inflation happens, it continues to inflate, which similarly helps to realize an apparently fine-tuned parameters and/or initial conditions required for e.g. the subsequent slow-roll inflation, curvaton scenarios, baryogenesis, etc.
+In the case of eternal hilltop inflation~\cite{1983veu..conf..251S,Vilenkin:1983xq,Barenboim:2016mmw}, it occurs in the vicinity of the local maximum of the potential where the classical motion vanishes, while in the case of eternal chaotic inflation~\cite{Linde:1986fc,Linde:1986fd,Goncharov:1987ir} , it occurs at large-field values where the quantum fluctuation becomes significant.
+In either case, once the eternal inflation happens, it continues to inflate, which similarly helps to realize apparently fine-tuned parameters and/or initial conditions required for e.g. the subsequent slow-roll inflation, curvaton scenarios, baryogenesis, etc.

-The Swampland de Sitter Conjecture (\ref{eq:conj2}) forbids de Sitter vacua or de Sitter extrema~\cite{Obied:2018sgi}.
-This immediately excludes the eternal old and hilltop inflation.\footnote{ The (quasi) de Sitter solution is subject to de Sitter instability from quantum backreaction.
-See e.g. Ref.~\cite{Matsui:2018iez}.} In the following, therefore, we focus on the eternal inflation of chaotic type.